skyinu/AppDevScript/README.md

 a script aim to find the class in apk that has specific constant string、function and so on and the resource name used with the explicit name

 #### usage
-use npm install this package first - npm install trackapktool
+use npm install this package first - npm install appdevscript

 thn run the command like this - trackapktool -a xx -t xxx -r